karthik2883/transmute/readme.md

-## Health Cash :: ERC20 Token
+## Health Cash :: Transmute

-This is an ERC 20 compliant token contract.
+This solidity smart contract provides the Ethereum half of the functionality needed to move the HLTH token to the Health Nexus blockchain.

 ## Getting Started